JABOR Projects

 Grenada – Offered free consultation for a sustainable energy and water purification project.

-Panama – Rebuilt the roof of a school cafeteria, and supplied a stove and necessary supplies in Río Azúcar, a Guna Yala indigenous community.
+Panama – Rebuilt a community and school cafeteria, and brought essential medical supplies to islands in the Guna Yala indigenous community.

 UNITED STATES.